 Smoked Flank Steak is the tender beef entree you've been dreaming of.
-Moist and flavorful this easy smoked steak will become a standard on your menu.
+Moist and flavorful, this easy flank steak will become a standard on your menu.

-And make sure to try this Smoked Flat Iron Steak Recipe next!
+And make sure to try this Grilled Picanha Recipe or Smoked Flat Iron Steak Recipe next!

 Ingredients

-Flank Steak - Flank steak is a cut of beef that is taken from the abdominal muscles of the cow.
-It is a leaner cut of meat, which means that it has less fat content than other cuts of beef.
-A flank steak is a great option for those who are looking for a healthy option when it comes to eating beef.
-Flank steak can be grilled, roasted, or even pan-fried, and it is versatile with a wide array of side dishes.
+- Flank Steak - Flank steak is a leaner cut of meat, which means that it has less fat content than other cuts of beef.
+It is perfect for anyone looking for a healthy option when it comes to eating beef.

-Onion Powder - Onion powder is a common ingredient in many savory dishes.
-It is made from finely ground, dried onions and has a strong, pungent flavor.
-Onion powder can be used to add flavor to soups, stews, sauces, and other dishes.
-It is also a common ingredient in spice rubs and seasoning mixes.
+- Onion Powder - Onion powder is also a common ingredient in spice rubs and seasoning mixes.
 We use it all the time.

 Variations